sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 ```

 The _findBookingUnitBoundaries_, in turn, is called from
 _getSharpHours_.
-In addition to passing the _isStart_ and _isFirst_
+We need to pass the _isStart_ and _isFirst_ parameters
-parameters with the first currentBoundary definition in
+with the first currentBoundary definition in
+_findBookingUnitBoundaries_, as well as add the _isStart_ parameter to
+the _findBookingUnitBoundaries_ function call.

-_findBookingUnitBoundaries_, we need to use the actual start time
+In addition, we need to use the actual start time instead of the one
-instead of the one millisecond before, which is used by default.
-This is
+millisecond before, which is used by default.
+This is necessary because
-necessary because instead of adding an hour and rounding off an hour as
+instead of adding an hour and rounding off an hour as in the default
-in the default implementation, we are now manually setting the start
+implementation, we are now manually setting the start time to the
-time to the beginning of the available time slot.
+beginning of the available time slot.

 ```diff
 - export const getSharpHours = (intl, timeZone, startTime, endTime) => {